There are three levels of burns:

 - Know about and practice fire escape routes at home, work, and school.

-- Set temperature of water heater at 120 degrees or less.
+- Set the water heater temperature at 120 degrees or less.

 Gallagher JJ, Wolf SE, Herndon DN.
 Burns.
 In: Townsend CM Jr, Beauchamp RD, Evers BM, Mattox KL, eds.
 Sabiston Textbook of Surgery.
 18th ed.
-Philadelphia, Pa: Saunders Elsevier; 2007:chap 22.
+Philadelphia, PA: Elsevier Saunders; 2007:chap 22.

 Holmes JH, Heimbach DM.
 Burns.
 In: Brunicardi FC, Andersen DK, Billiar TR, et al, eds.
 Schwartz's Principles of Surgery.
 9th ed.
 New York, NY: McGraw-Hill; 2010:chap 7.